star-du/star-du.github.io/_posts/2017-1-7-Python-in-use-1.md

 ---
 layout: post
-teaser: How to build an Integral calculator with Python (insanely easy!)...plus some experiences of real-life python programming.
+teaser: How to build an Integral calculator with Python (insanely easy!)
 title: Python in use: math
 category: coding
 tags: [python, note-taking]
 ---

-## {{ page.title }}
 1. the use of `matplotlib.pyplot` is not hard to learn, which can be find on its [official website](https://matplotlib.org/tutorials/introductory/usage.html#sphx-glr-tutorials-introductory-usage-py).
 One of the common practices is
 ```
 import matplotlib as plt